playfulcorgi/dotfiles/README.md

 #### Software installations

-Run `install installations` to get an interactive list of interactive and non-interactive "installers" available inside the `installations` directory, placed alongside this readme.
+Run `./install-aux-scripts installations` to get an interactive list of interactive and non-interactive "installers" available inside the `/installations` directory.
 The recommended order of installation is indicated by installer names which directly correspond to files inside the directory containing installers.
 All installers must be executable (use `chmod u+x -R "$(pwd)/installations"` to make all files executable).
 A special file named `.post-install-each` can be placed inside the installations directory or any of its subdirectories.
 It will be executed after every successfull installer execution.

 ### Helpful functions